Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe fourth card, placed below the significator, represents Water.
-It describes your emotions, meditations, and the influence of love.
-The Star: New hopes and splendid revelations of the future.
+Click for DetailsThe card second from the top of the staff represents your hopes, fears, or an unexpected element that will come into play.
+L'Etoile (The Star): New hopes and splendid revelations of the future.
 Insight, inspiration, courage and enlightenment of the spiritual self.
 Body and mind and converging towards the light at the end of a dark time.